svip-lab/ShanghaiTechRGBDSyn/README.md

 ## Citation

-If you find this repository useful for your research, please use the following.
+If you find this repository useful for your research, please use the following:

 ```
 @article{lian2021locating,